Frequently Asked Questions

 Recurring revenue is the lifeblood of any SaaS business.
 While predictable income is essential for projecting business health and planning for the future, not all anticipated revenue makes it into your bank account.
 This revenue leakage results from many potential problems, such as billing errors, underpriced contracts, and missed renewals.

-These and other issues can lead to revenue leakage, silently eroding profits and distorting financial reports.
+These and other issues can lead to silently eroding profits and distorting financial reports.
 The better a SaaS business manages these issues, the less likely it is to struggle with cash flow problems or inaccurate financial forecasts.

 What is revenue leakage?